yeti2006/Custom-Discord-Presence/README.md

 * Timestamps are optional.
 You can get these by visiting [here](https://www.epochconverter.com)

 * If you decide to leave the optional ones, just leave them blank.
-Timestamps would create 'None' inside the box when you open the app next time, either leave it like that or erase it doesn't make a difference.

 > How do I disable the presence?
 * THE RED STOP BUTTON UR WELCOME.
 (It takes a little time to clear the presence, like 5 seconds)

 > How do I save my presence information so I don't have to retype it again?
 * Hit save.
-Also, when you enter your information and hit start presence, it'll automatically save it too.
+Also, when you enter your information and hit start presence, it'll automatically save it and start the presence.
 The save button is an alternative.

 > How do I create multiple saves?
-* Click on the plus button and enter your new template name.
+* Click on the plus sign and enter your new template name.
 Hit Ok and you can save changes by going into that template and clicking the save button.
 (Made it easier in V1.2)

 * When you click save, with your template selected from the drop down, it'll save to that template.